RichTeaMan/FilmRanker/readme.md

-# Film Lister
+# Film Ranker

-A website for listing and determining your favourite films mathematically.
-A live version can be found at https://filmlister.richteaman.com/.
+A website for listing and ranking your favourite films mathematically.
+A live version can be found at https://filmranker.richteaman.com/.

 The project uses ASP NET Core to host a website that presents a pair of film choices.
 These choices are then stored in a SQL database that can be eventually be used to order film preferences via the [quicksort algorithm](https://en.wikipedia.org/wiki/Quicksort).

 Film information, such as titles and posters, are provided via [The Movie Database](https://www.themoviedb.org/).

+*This project was previously titled FilmLister.
+Many of those references are still in place.*

 ## Building